twosixlabs/armory/docs/metrics.md

 ### Statistical Metrics

+The statistical module provide metrics for measurement of statistical and information theoretic quantities.
+It also contains helper functions to set up data structures (e.g., contingency tables) for computation with these metrics.

 | Name | Namespace | Description |
 |-------|-------|-------|
 | `chi2_p_value` | `metrics.statistical.registered.chi2_p_value` | Chi Squared Value  |